Joe Nieuwendyk: Early life

-Nieuwendyk was born September 10, 1966, in Oshawa, Ontario, and grew up in Whitby.
+Nieuwendyk was born on September 10, 1966, in Oshawa, Ontario, and grew up in Whitby.
 He is the youngest of four children to Gordon and Joanne Nieuwendyk, who immigrated to Canada from the Netherlands in 1958.
 Gordon owned a car repair shop in Whitby.
 Joe grew up in a sporting family.
 His brother Gil was a box lacrosse player, while his uncle Ed Kea and cousin Jeff Beukeboom also played in the National Hockey League (NHL).
-His best friend growing up was future NHL teammate Gary Roberts.
+Growing up, his best friend was future NHL teammate Gary Roberts.

 He played both hockey and lacrosse growing up and the latter considered his better sport.
 At one point, Nieuwendyk was considered the top junior lacrosse player in Canada.
-He earned a spot with the Whitby Warriors junior A team at the age of 15, and was named the most valuable player of the Minto Cup tournament in 1984 when he led the Warriors to the national championship.
+He earned a spot with the Whitby Warriors junior A team at the age of 15, and was named the most valuable player of the Minto Cup tournament in 1984 where he led the Warriors to the national championship.
 The Ontario Lacrosse Association later named its junior A rookie of the year award after Nieuwendyk.

 Playing career

 College

-Nieuwendyk went undrafted by any Ontario Hockey League team, and so played a season of junior B for the Pickering Panthers in 1983–84.
+Nieuwendyk went undrafted by any Ontario Hockey League team, so he played a season of junior B for the Pickering Panthers in 1983–84.
 Eligible for the 1984 NHL Entry Draft but unselected, he chose to attend Cornell University where he played hockey and lacrosse for the Big Red.
 He was named the Eastern College Athletic Conference (ECAC) hockey rookie of the year in 1984–85 after scoring 39 points in 23 games.
 At the 1985 NHL Entry Draft, the Calgary Flames selected him in the second round, 27th overall, with a pick obtained that day in a trade with the Minnesota North Stars for Kent Nilsson.
 The disappointment in Calgary over the trade of Nilsson resulted in some criticism of Nieuwendyk's selection, famously leading to a local newspaper to question the moves with the headline "Joe Who?"